-The Impact of Voice Search on Paid Search AdWords Campaigns
+The Impact of Voice Search on Paid Search Ads Campaigns

 Did you know that there are nearly four hundred and twenty million voice searches being conducted every day and experts predict the numbers could double by 2020?
 We live in a world where consumers are increasingly using digital voice assistants such as Siri, Cortana and Google Assistant on their smartphones for search purpose.
-This has a huge impact on AdWords campaigns and ongoing AdWords management.
+This has a huge impact on Google Ads campaigns and ongoing Google Ads management.

 Rising Popularity of Voice Searches